-Regulatory and licensing functions: These functions are often carried out within Government but are also frequently handed to "arms-length agencies as part of a mix with other work.
+Delivery - Regulatory and licensing functions: These functions are often carried out within Government but are also frequently handed to "arms-length" agencies as part of a mix with other work.
+The Crown Estate Commission, for example, both owns and directly manages property and issues licenses.
 The statutory regimes to be regulated do not, however, necessarily require independence from central government.